Current Time in Le Havre, France

 Le Havre City Details

-Le Havre, France has a population of 185,972, making it one of the major urban centers in Normandy and an important French port city on the English Channel.
-Its coordinates are 49.4938° N, 0.10767° E, placing it on the northern coast of France with direct access to maritime trade routes and ferry and shipping connections relevant to European logistics.
+Le Havre, France has a population of 185,972, making it one of the major urban centers in Normandy.
+Its coordinates are 49.4938°, 0.10767°, placing it on the northwestern coast of France near the English Channel, where port activity and cross-border trade are central to the local economy.

 Time Differences from Le Havre